404Wolf/obsidian-contact-importer/README.md

 ## Usage

 Clone this repo.
-Run `nix develop` if you have `nix`, or just make sure that `bun` is installed.
-Then run `bun install`.
+Run `nix run github:404wolf/obsidian-contact-importer` if you have `nix`.
+If not, make sure that `bun` is installed, and then run `bun install`.
 Export your contacts to a `.vcf` format, and then just run `bun run dev`.
 This project will be properly packaged soon!